 We were traveling down to see the Klee exhibition at the National Gallery, but decided to hold that for Day Two, thinking it would be less hectic to see it early Sunday morning.
 So after driving down, we stopped by the National Archives to see a small show on art about and collected by Canadian Prime Ministers.
 Then it was a short hop across the river to the Canadian Museum of History, where we toured the recently renovated Canadian History Hall and looked at some stamps.
 Then back across the river to wander a bit and to check into the hotel.

-After a short break, we headed out for dinner at a great Indian buffet and then watch Green Book in Glebe.
+After a short break, we headed out for dinner at a great Indian buffet.
+After that we watched Green Book in Glebe.